FourierFlows/FourierFlows.jl/docs/src/installation_instructions.md

 (v1.5) pkg> instantiate
 ```

-We recommend installing GeophysicalFlows.jl with the built-in Julia package manager, because
+We recommend installing FourierFlows.jl with the built-in Julia package manager, because
 this installs a stable, tagged release.
 Later on, you can update FourierFlows.jl to the
 latest tagged release again via the package manager by typing